jamesjosephreynolds/CarND-Extended-Kalman-Filter-Project/README.md

 ```

 ## Predict Step ##
 The predict step is quite simple.
-The `F` and `Q` matrices are updated based on the current measurement timestamp, and `x'` is calculated accordingly.
+The `F` and `Q` matrices are updated based on the current measurement timestamp, and `x'` and `P` are calculated accordingly.

 From FusionEKF.cpp
 ```C++